Open-source encyclopedia puts 10,000 years of Indian art history in one place - KTVZ

 From prehistoric Bhimbetka cave paintings to works by contemporary art stars like Atul Dodiya and Shilpa Gupta, India has a rich cultural heritage dating back over 10,000 years.

-So, it came as a surprise to one of the country’s leading collectors, the textile tycoon and philanthropist Abhishek Poddar, that there was no single source of authoritative information on the subcontinent’s art history.
+So, it came as a surprise to one of the country’s leading collectors, the businessman and philanthropist Abhishek Poddar, that there was no single source of authoritative information on the subcontinent’s art history.

 “I didn’t even realize that India didn’t have an encyclopedia for art.
 And it was quite shocking that, being one of the oldest cultures in the world, nobody had thought of doing it,” he said over the phone, adding: “Every kid knows about (Michelangelo’s) ‘David,’ the ‘Mona Lisa’ and Botticelli, but there are Indian masterpieces that even 1% of India doesn’t know about.”

-Note: This article has been updated to clarify Abhishek Poddar’s title.